AlphaHasher/alphahasher.github.io/_posts/2024-10-07-the-fruit-of-the-spirit.md

     alt: William Hammer - Green grapes (1878)
 ---

+>  Galatians 5:22-23 - LSB
+>
-But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.
+> <sup> 22 </sup>But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness,
+> <sup> 23 </sup>gentleness, self-control.
 Against such things there is no law.
-Galatians 5:22-23

 ---